datasciencecampus/green-spaces/README.md

 # Installation
 The tool has been developed to work on both Windows and MacOS.
 To install:

-1. Please make sure Python 3.6 is installed and set at your path.
-   It can be installed from the [Python release](https://www.python.org/downloads/release/python-360/) pages, selecting the *relevant installer for your opearing system*.
+1. Please make sure Python 3.6 is installed and set at your path; it can be installed from the [Python release](https://www.python.org/downloads/release/python-360/) pages, selecting the *relevant installer for your operating system*.
 When prompted, please check the box to set the paths and environment variables for you and you should be ready to go.
 Python can also be installed as part of [Anaconda](https://www.anaconda.com/download/).

    To check the Python version default for your system, run the following in command line/terminal: